elisabattista/ACI-and-AgACI-for-Volatility-Prediction/README.md

-# Adaptive Conformal Inference and AgACI for Volatility Prediction
+# Adaptive Conformal Inference and AgACI for Financial Volatility Forecasting

 This repository contains a group project developed for the **Time Series and Financial Time Series** course at **Sapienza University of Rome**.

-The project investigates uncertainty quantification in financial volatility forecasting using **Adaptive Conformal Inference (ACI)** and **Aggregated Adaptive Conformal Inference (AgACI)**.
+The project investigates the problem of **uncertainty quantification in financial volatility forecasting** through the application of **Adaptive Conformal Inference (ACI)** and **Aggregated Adaptive Conformal Inference (AgACI)**.

-Financial volatility is difficult to forecast because market conditions and volatility regimes change over time.
-For this reason, in addition to volatility modelling, the project focuses on constructing reliable prediction intervals that remain informative under distributional shifts.
+While a large literature focuses on producing accurate volatility forecasts, obtaining reliable measures of uncertainty remains considerably more challenging.
+Financial markets are characterized by volatility clustering, heavy tails and frequent distributional shifts, all of which can undermine the assumptions underlying traditional prediction methods.

+To address this problem, we combined volatility modelling techniques from the GARCH family with adaptive conformal prediction methods capable of updating prediction intervals over time.

-Microsoft (**MSFT**) daily returns were used as a case study.
+Microsoft (**MSFT**) daily returns were used as an empirical case study.

 ---

+## Repository Contents

+- `Part1_ACI_Theory.pdf` – Theoretical review of Adaptive Conformal Inference under distribution shift.
+- `Part2_ACI_AgACI_Implementation.pdf` – Empirical implementation of ACI and AgACI for volatility forecasting.
+- `Project_Presentation.pdf` – Final presentation summarizing methodology, implementation and results.
+- `PROJECT_OVERVIEW.md` – Additional description of the project structure.

+---

 ## Project Overview

-The project is divided into three main stages:
+The project is divided into three main stages.

 ### 1. Volatility Modelling

-The first step consisted of modelling volatility through the GARCH family of models.
+The first stage focused on modelling volatility through the GARCH family of models.

-After computing daily returns, we analysed their statistical properties and investigated volatility clustering through:
+After computing Microsoft daily returns, we analysed their statistical properties and investigated the presence of volatility clustering and conditional heteroskedasticity through:

-* Autocorrelation analysis
+- Autocorrelation analysis
-* Ljung-Box tests
+- Ljung-Box tests
-* ARCH-LM tests
+- ARCH-LM tests

-The results confirmed the presence of significant ARCH effects, making GARCH-type models suitable for the analysis.
+The results confirmed the presence of significant ARCH effects, making GARCH-type models appropriate for the analysis.

-Several specifications were considered:
+Several model specifications were considered.

-**Models**
+#### Models

-* sGARCH
+- sGARCH
-* eGARCH
+- eGARCH
-* apARCH
+- apARCH

-**Conditional distributions**
+#### Conditional Distributions

-* Normal
+- Normal
-* Student-t
+- Student-t
-* GED
+- GED

 Models were compared using:

-* Log-Likelihood
+- Log-Likelihood
-* AIC
-* BIC
+- Akaike Information Criterion (AIC)
+- Bayesian Information Criterion (BIC)

-The analysis showed that asymmetric models combined with heavy-tailed distributions provided the best fit to the data.
-While **apARCH(1,1) with Student-t innovations** achieved the best information criteria, **eGARCH(1,1) with Student-t innovations** offered very similar performance with lower computational complexity and was therefore selected for the conformal prediction stage.
+The analysis showed that asymmetric volatility models combined with heavy-tailed distributions provided the best fit to the data.

+While **apARCH(1,1) with Student-t innovations** achieved the best information criteria, **eGARCH(1,1) with Student-t innovations** delivered comparable performance with lower computational complexity and was therefore selected for the conformal prediction stage.

 ---

 ### 2. Adaptive Conformal Inference (ACI)

-Once a volatility model had been selected, Adaptive Conformal Inference was applied to construct prediction intervals with a target miscoverage level of:
+After selecting a volatility model, Adaptive Conformal Inference was applied to construct prediction intervals with target miscoverage level

 **α = 0.05**

-corresponding to a 95% coverage level.
+corresponding to a nominal coverage level of 95%.

-Unlike standard conformal prediction, which relies on exchangeability assumptions, ACI dynamically updates the miscoverage parameter over time in order to adapt to changes in the underlying data-generating process.
+Unlike standard conformal prediction methods, which rely on exchangeability assumptions, ACI dynamically updates the miscoverage parameter over time in order to adapt to distributional changes.

-Several configurations were compared:
+Several configurations were analysed:

-* Adaptive vs Non-Adaptive approaches
+- Adaptive vs Non-Adaptive approaches
-* Simple vs Momentum updates
+- Simple vs Momentum updates
-* Normalized vs Non-normalized conformity scores
+- Normalized vs Non-normalized conformity scores

-We also investigated the role of the adaptation parameter **γ**.
+Particular attention was devoted to the role of the adaptation parameter **γ**, which controls the speed at which the algorithm reacts to coverage errors.

-The analysis showed that:
+The empirical analysis showed that:

-* Adaptive methods were generally more robust under distribution shifts.
+- Adaptive methods were generally more robust under distributional shifts.
-* Score normalization improved the stability of coverage rates.
+- Normalized conformity scores produced more stable coverage behaviour.
-* Simple and Momentum updates produced similar results.
+- Simple and Momentum updates generated similar results.
-* Better volatility models translated into more reliable conformal intervals.
-* Larger γ values improved responsiveness, although excessively large values could generate instability.
+- The quality of the underlying volatility model directly affected interval performance.
+- Larger γ values increased responsiveness but could also lead to instability when chosen excessively large.

 ---

 ### 3. Aggregated Adaptive Conformal Inference (AgACI)

-A limitation of ACI is the need to choose a specific adaptation parameter γ.
+One of the main limitations of ACI is the need to select a specific value for γ.

-To address this issue, we implemented **Aggregated Adaptive Conformal Inference (AgACI)**.
+To overcome this issue, we implemented **Aggregated Adaptive Conformal Inference (AgACI)**.

-Instead of relying on a single γ value, AgACI combines multiple adaptive experts using different adaptation rates:
+Instead of relying on a single adaptation rate, AgACI simultaneously combines multiple adaptive experts associated with different γ values:

-* 0.001
+- 0.001
-* 0.004
+- 0.004
-* 0.007
+- 0.007
-* 0.010
+- 0.010
-* 0.013
+- 0.013

 Each expert generates its own adaptive prediction intervals.

-The experts are then aggregated through **BOA (Bernstein Online Aggregation)**, an online learning procedure that dynamically assigns larger weights to the experts that perform better over time.
+The experts are then aggregated through **BOA (Bernstein Online Aggregation)**, an online learning procedure that dynamically assigns larger weights to experts that perform better over time.

-AgACI was also compared with a **Naive Strategy**, which periodically selects the expert that performed best in the recent past.
+AgACI was also compared with a **Naive Strategy**, which periodically selects the expert that achieved the best recent performance.

+This comparison allowed us to evaluate whether dynamic aggregation provides benefits relative to selecting a single expert ex ante.

 ---

 ## Main Findings

-The project led to several conclusions:
+The project led to the following conclusions:

-* Microsoft returns exhibit clear volatility clustering and significant ARCH effects.
+- Microsoft returns exhibit clear volatility clustering and significant ARCH effects.
-* Asymmetric GARCH models with Student-t innovations provide the most realistic description of volatility dynamics.
+- Asymmetric GARCH models with Student-t innovations provide the most realistic description of volatility dynamics.
-* Adaptive Conformal Inference improves interval reliability when the underlying distribution changes over time.
+- Adaptive Conformal Inference improves interval reliability when the underlying distribution changes over time.
-* The choice of γ plays an important role in the behaviour of ACI.
+- The adaptation parameter γ plays a crucial role in determining the behaviour of ACI.
-* AgACI removes the need to commit to a single γ by combining multiple adaptive experts.
+- AgACI eliminates the need to commit to a single adaptation rate by combining multiple adaptive experts.
-* Online aggregation provides a more robust framework for uncertainty quantification in financial volatility forecasting.
+- Online expert aggregation provides a more robust framework for uncertainty quantification in financial volatility forecasting.

 ---

+## Skills Demonstrated

+- Financial Time Series Analysis
+- Volatility Modelling
+- GARCH Family Models
+- Model Selection and Evaluation
+- Statistical Testing
+- Conformal Prediction
+- Adaptive Conformal Inference (ACI)
+- Aggregated Adaptive Conformal Inference (AgACI)
+- Online Learning and Expert Aggregation
+- Financial Econometrics
+- R Programming
+- Reproducible Research with R Markdown

+---

 ## Tools and Libraries

-* R
+- R
-* R Markdown
+- R Markdown
-* quantmod
+- quantmod
-* rugarch
+- rugarch
-* opera
+- opera

 ---